chrism-qmul/MDC-R/README.md

   - blocks that are ambiguous in the coordinate mapping (letter mapping heuristic failed) are simpliy omitted - about 25 markables have this issue, next version will fix this
   - invisibility is encoded either explicitly as a special markable with BLOCK_LIST = "to_be_remove:invisible" or implicitly by omitting those blocks of the markable that are out of view (but those that are in view are included normally)
   - BBOX is a string, you need to "eval" it to get the tuple back
+  - a bounding box for the entire markable can be generated from individual bounding boxes of it's constituent blocks
   - (not very important) COORDS count the positive direction as 0,1,2 ... and the negative direction -1, -2 ... (so, for example a block that is at +2 is 2 empty spaces away from the corresponding axis, the block at -2 is 1 empty space away)

 ### TLDR:
-- for any markable in the phrase.xml files you can look it up in remapping.json (using experiment_id and markable_id) to get its corresponding (1) new id, (2) corresponding png image with the new id drawn, (3) bounding box (in that new image) of all of its blocks
+- for any markable in the phrase.xml files you can look it up in remapping.json (using experiment_id and markable_id) to get its corresponding (1) new id, (2) corresponding png image with the new id drawn, (3) bounding box (in that new image) for each of its blocks